ElementsProject/elementsproject.github.io/elements-code-tutorial/issuing-assets.md

 IVIN=$(echo $ISSUE | jq '.vin' | tr -d '"')
 ~~~~

-To see the new hex identifier for the asset:
+To see the hex identifier for the asset we issued run:

 ~~~~
 echo $ASSET
 ~~~~

-It will look something like this:
+Which will return something like this:

 <div class="console-output">f0379482f9b77917670be0f060cc58debc6d93db0bf857458d5fb19080c8ab67
 </div>